felixlopz/hubrise-test-task/content/developers/api/en/customer-management.md

 If the request succeeds, the operation's `new_balance` is automatically calculated, as well as the customer's `balance`.

 A loyalty operation cannot be deleted or updated.
-To void a loyalty operation, you must create an opposite operation.
+To void a loyalty operation, create an opposite loyalty operation.